nzakas/understandinges6/manuscript/01-The-Basics.md

         };
     }

 When a property in an object literal only has a name and no value, the JavaScript engine looks into the surrounding scope for a variable of the same name.
-If found, that value is assigns to the same name on the object literal.
+If found, that value is assigned to the same name on the object literal.
 So in this example, the object literal property `name` is assigned the value of the local variable `name`.

 The purpose of this extension is to make object literal initialization even more simple then it already was.
 Assigning a property with the same name as a local variable is a very common pattern in JavaScript and so this extension is a welcome addition.